Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 2. Type 2 Diabetes—While not an immediate cause of consuming too many high-glycemic carbs, a high-carb diet can put you at risk for developing type 2 diabetes.
 Eating the right portion size is essential for lowering the risk of developing type 2 diabetes.
 While carbs, and the sugars from carbs, are vital for proper performance, they need to be portioned for what is needed.
 An overabundance of sugary drinks and foods is what puts you at risk.

 Adding just one serving of a sweet drink to your diet daily ups your risk by 15 percent, according to a study from the Harvard School of Public Health, published in November 2010 in Diabetes Care.

 3. Weight Gain—Taking in too many refined carbs or high-glycemic carbs can also make you gain weight, which could lead to becoming overweight or obese, which can lead to more health concerns like stroke, heart disease, and sleep apnea.
 Eating too many carbs, like any macronutrient, means we have too much in our bodies.
 When we have this overload, our body stores the excess as fat.

 When planning meals and grocery shopping, make a routine to review the nutrition label.
 Avoid foods that have added sugar and sweeteners and drink water instead of sugary drinks and sodas.

 If you’re applying your Farrell's nutrition plan, you’re already getting the proper, balanced nutrition your body needs to perform effectively and efficiently to perform in and outside of the gym.

 If you're currently not a member of Farrell's and not meeting your fitness goals, reach out to one of our locations or join our next session to experience a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health